Adopt a cat

-If you are interested in offering a cat a permanent home and like the look of one of our cats, send us an enquiry through the website.
-To view cats available for adoption visit: https://www.cats.org.uk/dereham/adopt-a-cat.
+If you are interested in offering a cat a permanent home and like the look of one of our cats, send us an enquiry through the website by clicking the 'contact us about this cat' button on the cats profile page and we will be in touch.
+You can view the cats we have available for adoption below..... https://www.cats.org.uk/dereham/adopt-a-cat.
 We have a range of cats and kittens in our care with differing needs, our staff will be happy to tell you all about the cats, so that the one you choose will be right for you and your home.
-Please note that during this moment in time we are not able to allow anyone to visit and socialise the cats due to hygiene reasons.
+Please note if you are applying for a pair of cats, please put an enquiry form through for both cats so we are aware you would be willing to adopt both.

-If we think you’re a match, we’ll give you a call or email you to discuss the cat.
+Once we have received your enquiry form, if we think you’re a match, we’ll give you a call or email you to discuss the cat.
 At this stage we will ask for proof of your address and landlord consent (if applicable).
 Once this has been received we can reserve the cat for you and we’ll arrange for an Adoption appointment call where you’ll be provided with full information about the cat.
-If you would prefer to do this via a WhatsApp video call please let us know.

 Once the reservation has been placed, we’ll send you the cat’s paperwork via email for you to review and sign.
 We will be able to finalise the Adoption once this paperwork is received and the Adoption fee has been paid.

 The paperwork consists of a Medical Summary, Adoption Form, and PetPlan Terms for your free one month of insurance cover.
 During your Adoption appointment we will talk through this paperwork and discuss settling your new friend into their home.
-Arrangements will be made for you to pay the £80 adoption fee by card payment over the phone.
+Arrangements will be made for you to pay the £80 adoption fee by card payment over the phone, preferably.
 There will also be options to purchase supplies, join our membership scheme and make a donation.
-We are unable to take any other method of payment at this time.
-Once this is complete, we’ll arrange for a driver to bring your new cat to your home, along with their completed paperwork.
+Once this is complete, you will be able to collect your adopted cat from our centre at the pre-arranged day and time.

 We will arrange times to catch up with you to see how your cat is getting on in their new home and provide any advice you may need.
-This starts from the day the cat is delivered and we will check in with you at 3, 7 and 21 days from their arrival.
+This starts from the day of adoption and we will check in with you 7 and 21 days from their arrival.
 At the end of the 21 days we will no longer contact you for updates, but our help doesn’t end there.
 We’re only ever a phone call away, so please don’t hesitate to get in touch for any advice you might need!
 You may also like to consider signing up to our Membership scheme which gives you access to the VetfoneTM line, and we may ask if you would be willing to participate in homing success stories articles.

 Frequently Asked Questions

-How will you be maintaining social distancing and minimising risk to customers and drivers?
+How will you be maintaining social distancing and minimising risk to customers and staff?

 What happens if I change my mind?